-From blue collar staff to executive hires, reference checking and verification is important for all different kinds of roles for many reasons.
+From blue collar staff to executive hires, reference checking and verification is important for all roles for many reasons.

 It is important to consider what you’re hoping to learn at this stage of the recruitment process and tailor your questions to match the role or level.
 In this way, referencing is a great way to get feedback and perspective for any role at any level.
 You might also like to consider what kind of references you collect.
 For example, for a managerial role you might like to also ask for a reference from someone that person has managed in the past.
 You then can find out if that employee felt supported and motivated by that person as their direct report.

 We have put together a great resource with everything you need to know about hiring for a range of different roles using online referencing.
 Download your free copy here.

 There are many methods that employers can use to verify candidates including more manual methods such as calling previous employers individually or sending them an employment verification letter.
 However, times are changing and more options are available than ever before!

 The simplest, most time efficient way to gather all this important information about a candidate is to conduct online reference checks.